How to Edit Scanned PDF Files Quickly

 Step 1.
 Import PDF into PDFelement

-Launch PDFelement and click the "Open File..." button located in the bottom left corner of the window.
+Launch PDFelement and click the "Open files" button on the Home page.
 Select the file and click "Open" to upload your file into the software.

 Step 2.
 Perform OCR on Scanned Document